richard-insightnexus/merge-insightnexus-demo/README.md

 # InsightNexus Merge Demo

 This is a demo of InsightNexus' dataprocessor that integrates with Merge's Support Ticketing and LlamaIndex.
 It's set to run with OpenAI's API for ease.
-Preview of the upcoming docs can be found for: https://insightnexus.mintlify.app/api-reference
+Preview of the upcoming docs can be found here: https://insightnexus.mintlify.app/api-reference
 ## Notable Features

 - Prompt Injection protection (SQL Injection Protection)